More about BPC 157 Capsules

 | Purity (HPLC) | ≥ 99% peptide content prior to encapsulation |

-| Appearance | Off-white lyophilized peptide within hard capsules (gelatin or HPMC, as specified on product label) |
+| Appearance | Off-white lyophilized peptide within hard capsules, with shell type specified on the product label |

 | Source | Chemical synthesis |

-| Storage Conditions | Store tightly closed in a cool, dry environment, away from direct light and excessive humidity.
+| Storage Conditions | Store tightly closed in a cool, dry environment away from direct light and excessive humidity.
 Follow institutional SOPs for peptide-containing capsules. |

 | Research Use Only | This encapsulated peptide product is designated exclusively for laboratory research use.
 Not for human consumption, clinical use, or veterinary treatment. |